 Choosing the proper potatoes is critical.
 There are basically three types of potatoes: very starchy like Russets, very waxy like Red Bliss, and somewhere in the middle like Yukon Golds.
 First rule: Don't use the waxy, red potatoes for your mash.
-They just won't break down enough (read: lumps) nor do they absorb the dairy very well.
+They just won't break down enough (read: lumps), nor do they absorb the dairy very well.
 Stick with Russets and Yukon Golds.
 Of the two, the Russet will give you the creamiest mash, but many people prefer the flavor and golden color of Yukon Golds.
 It's a trade-off and totally up to you.
-I used Yukon Golds when testing and photographing this recipe and loved the results.

-It is important that your dairy is warmed up before adding it to your mash and, equally important, add the butter first.
-The amount of water in the half-and-half combines with the starch molecules which makes the potatoes gluey.
+It is important that your dairy is warmed up before adding it to your mash and that you add the butter first.
+The amount of water in the half-and-half combines with the starch molecules, which makes the potatoes gluey.
 When you add the butter first, it coats the starch and results in silkier potatoes.
 Then add the half-and-half.

 Additionally, I use half-and-half for the liquid as I think it's plenty rich enough.
 You can use cream if you want for over the top, decadently wonderful results.

 How To Make the Best Mashed Potatoes

 5 pounds Yukon Gold or Russet potatoes, well-scrubbed

 Freshly ground black pepper (optional)

 Two smaller pans for heating butter and half-and-half